brittni-and-the-polar-bear/generative-art-library/docs/colors/add-new-color.md

 [Table of Contents](#table-of-contents)

-# Step 9: Add the New Color to the Color Category Markdown Page
+# Step 9: Add the New Color to the Color Category by Hex Markdown Page

-Add an entry to the correct color category markdown page for the new color.
+Add an entry for the new color to the correct color category by hex markdown page.
 This entry will include the color block `div` and TypeScript example.

 Be sure to add the new markdown section to the Table of Contents.